gayanvoice/github-profile-views-counter-action/README.md

 | `language` | Language of the readme files. *Not supporting* | `string` | Yes        |
 | `repository` | List of repositories to show the insights. | `array` | Yes        |

+### Step - 4
+After you setting up GitHub Insights you can run the workflow in Actions.
+Click on `Run workflow` button in `Actions`.
+You can follow this [actions](https://github.com/gayanvoice/insights/actions/workflows/action.yml).